Radivarig/GUI-Node-Editor_docs-and-issue-tracker/README.md

-# GUI Node Editor (Unity3d)
+# GUI Node Editor

 ## Overview
-API for a custom GUI node based editor that works both in editor window and exported in builds.
+Unity package that provides API for creating custom GUI node based editors that work both in editor window and exported in builds.

 ## Brief introduction
 Class `Node` holds the data and `NodeWindow` displays it.